lemlac/mulem/docs/reference.md

 print("{x}")    -- Prints "3"
 ```

-This works for mutable variables, but what if you wanted to make an immutable variable using `out`?
-We can declare that a variable is being set by a function with `as`.
+This is fine, but what if you just wanted to grab the `out` variable in one go?
+Normally you could just write `n = setInt()` — but `out` parameters don’t return values.
+We can inline a variable from the `out` parameter with the keyword `as`.
 Just like how we use `as` for aliasing, this makes it clear that we're expecting a new variable at the call site.
-This makes it clear that we are intentionally declaring a new variable and not trying to pass an existing one.
+That way it's *explicit* that we're intentionally declaring a new variable instead of passing in an existing one.

 ```
 setInt(as n)    -- Declare a new variable as `n` that gets set by `setInt`.